In the vast landscape of renewable energy, wind power stands out as a leading force in the transition towards sustainable energy production.

 The spectral analysis of high-frequency rotor speed signals is a well-established method within academic circles for identifying imbalances in wind turbines.
 However, its adoption in wider industrial practice remains limited.
 This method offers an indirect way of assessing imbalance, which means the root cause of the issue—whether mass imbalance or aerodynamic imbalance—cannot be directly identified.
 Both, mass imbalance from uneven mass distribution during manufacturing or gradual water ingress and aerodynamic imbalance as a result from pitch offsets that lead to uneven torque intake on the blades, show the same effects on the rotor imbalance.
 Despite its indirect nature, spectral analysis provides valuable insights and can serve as an early warning system for potential rotor issues.

-When imbalanced, the rotor will vibrate at a frequency directly proportional to its speed of rotation.
-The new metric will therefore rely on a standard spectral analysis:
+When imbalanced, the rotor vibrates at a frequency directly proportional to its speed of rotation.
+The new metric relies on a standard spectral analysis:

-- We measure the 1p component in the rotor speed using Fast Fourier Transform (FFT), which corresponds to oscillations occurring once per full rotation of the rotor.
-The higher the amplitude, the higher the imbalance.
+- Measure the 1p component in rotor speed using Fast Fourier Transform (FFT), corresponding to oscillations once per full rotation.
+Higher amplitude indicates higher imbalance.

-- Order tracking is used to handle varying rotor speed, providing a robust estimation of the 1pm amplitude.
-If the rotor speed is not available, the generator speed can be converted to an equivalent rotor speed.
+- Use order tracking for varying rotor speed, providing robust estimation of the 1pm amplitude.
+If unavailable, convert generator speed to equivalent rotor speed.

-- The 1p amplitude is computed every 10 minutes which ensures backward compatibility with existing historical 10 minute SCADA data and facilitates comparative analysis among turbines.
+- Compute the 1p amplitude every 10 minutes to ensure compatibility with existing SCADA data and facilitate comparative analysis among turbines.

 Optimal Sampling Frequency